“If you love anything enough, it will give up all of it’s secrets to you.” – Kahuna Auntie Margaret

 1. Before you tread out to meet the plant kingdom, bring with you an offering/gift for the plants.
 Loose leaf tobacco is recommended (FYI you will not be smoking the tabacco).
 Traditionally speaking, tobacco’s gift to the world is to hold and carry prayers and the plants highly value that ability.
 If you object to using tabacco, feel free to bring another gift of value, a sacred herb, water, blessed corn meal, and coins are all appropriate gifts to offer.

-3. Speaking out loud, introduce yourself to the plant sincerely, for example, ” My name is Jenn VrMeer and I come before you in a humble way, with an open heart”.
+3. Speaking out loud, introduce yourself to the plant sincerely, for example, ” My name is Kate VrMeer and I live in Santa Fe, NM.
+I come before you in a humble way, with an open heart”.

 4. Now create a friendship with the plant by admiring its beauty, acknowledging the plants community, and respecting their territory.
 Getting to know a plant or any aspect of nature is similar to creating a relationship with a human.